Johanna Waite: TechWomen100 Winner!

 Find out more from Johanna about her role, passion and why Women in Tech is so important.

-I first joined Durham three and a half years ago as a project manager for the first ever TechUP programme (I’ll tell you more later ) and am now proud to say that I am responsible for the delivery of all programmes in the TechUP portfolio.
-We currently run three separate programmes; TechUPWomen, TechUPOnline and TechUPTraining, but we’ve all got plenty of ambition to keep growing and supporting learners from all areas.
+I first joined Durham three and a half years ago as a project manager for the first ever TechUP programme (I’ll tell you more about it later), and am now proud to say that I am responsible for the delivery of all programmes in the TechUP portfolio.
+We currently run three separate programmes, TechUPWomen, TechUPOnline and TechUPTraining, but we’ve all got plenty of ambition to keep growing and supporting learners from all areas.

 I’ve got a diverse work background, with experience in a range of sectors, most recently Heritage, and Engineering before that.
 Especially when working in the Engineering industry, I was aware of the very male dominated workforce, and the impact this could have on the design, delivery and use of many products we all use.

 Did you know that seat belt design is based on the average male body, shoes designed on the average male foot or that automatic dispenser technology didn’t register non white skin when it was first introduced?!
 I want to help change this!

 TechUP is a tech training initiative that focuses on training individuals from minority groups into tech careers.
 Working closely with industry, we create programmes tailored to industry needs whilst also ensuring every participant gets an amazing learning experience.